Proportional Fairness in Obnoxious Facility Location: Proof of Theorem

-\begin{customthm}{\ref{thm: 2-IFS UW}} The price of $2-$IFS for utilitarian welfare is 2, and this bound is tight. \end{customthm} \begin{proof} Suppose without loss of generality that the optimal facility location is 0.
+We now prove the upper bound.
+Suppose without loss of generality that the optimal facility location is 0.
 We define a sufficiently small $\epsilon>0$ which will be used in specifying certain agent locations, but is negligible in the computation of the welfare ratio.

 \textbf{Case 1: Suppose that the optimal $2-$IFS facility location $y^*$ satisfies $y^*\in [x_k,x_{k+1}]$, where $k\leq \frac{n}{2}$.}

 Since $y^*$ is the optimal $2-$IFS facility location, any facility location left of $x_k$ must violate $2-$IFS.
 To see this, suppose there exists some $y'<x_k$ such that $y'$ satisfies $2-$IFS.
 A facility placed at $y'$ corresponds to a higher utilitarian welfare than $y^*$ as it is more distant from a majority of agents, leading to a contradiction.
 Furthermore, the welfare ratio